Is it Lyme Disease or is it Lyme Like Disease Symptoms?

 White Blood Cell (WBC) counts are useful as a starting point for identifying a chronic infective pattern.
 However, these levels are not diagnostic and nonspecific.
 We have seen that Nutrition Response Testing is the best method for identifying the presence of immune system stress associated with these infections.

 Therapeutically, herbal and whole food supplements provide the best support for handling chronic immune system issues and infections.
 Proper diet is also vital to immunity.
 A high fat/high sugar Western-type diet has been shown to create an inflammatory environment in the gut of mice.
-Effective natural therapy will encompass correct diet, supplementation, immune modulation, exercise, and stress reduction.
+In light of this, effective natural therapy will encompass correct diet, supplementation, immune modulation, exercise, and stress reduction.

 Does this sound like you?
 Are you tired of chasing symptoms, tired of a cookie-cutter approach?
 Are you ready for a Natural Health Solution?